Breathing Techniques to Help You Exercise

 Without attempting to alter your breathing, bring your attention to your breaths.

-Several times, switch between taking regular breaths and deep ones.
+Switch between taking regular breaths and deep ones.
 Take note of any variations between shallow and normal breathing.
 Take note of how your stomach grows when you take big breaths.

+Spend some time practicing deep breathing.
 While maintaining your stomach relaxed, place one hand below your belly button and pay attention to how it rises and falls with each breath.

 3. Neural alternating breathing